 I can't load or decode GRIB data

-If you have Adjust Options Automatically enabled in the weather dialog and have configured a Max Cruise Altitude greater than 4000 feet then GRIB data will be downloaded.
-If you don't have Adjust Options Automatically enabled then tick the Enable GRIB Forecast in the Weather Download Options dialog.
+Tick Enable GRIB Forecast Data in the Weather Download Options dialog.
 Check the Upper Atmosphere Weather Report window, it will notify you if there is no GRIB data.

-Check your \OpusFSI\FSDECODER.log file for errors.
+Check your \OpusFSI_v5\FSIDECODER.log file for errors.